Researching your business

 Apply for an Australian Business Number (ABN) online, search for ABNs or download a form to be completed and sent by post.

-Australian Taxation Office - Small Business Support
+Australian Taxation Office - Starting your own business

 Provides practical assistance to small business in Australia.